mrpotatoes/computer-science-in-javascript/README.md

     * This is for learning/referencing not to reuse professionally.

 ## How to use for self learning
 You can, instead, use any of the scripts within the `scripts` folder to do this.
-Click on there and `README` the instructions within there (if these subheaders aren't links I haven't done that yet)
+Click on there and `README` the instructions within there (if these subheaders aren't links I haven't done that yet).

+If you take any of the code paths then you need to have tests included with the code.
+You don't learn by just reading articles and having code run with tests that you put in `main()`.
+It must have tests and those tests must cover all the required hot code paths.

 * [If you want to just read the articles](https://github.com/mrpotatoes/computer-science-in-javascript/tree/master/scripts#if-you-want-to-just-read-the-articles)
 * [If this is a refresher but want the code](https://github.com/mrpotatoes/computer-science-in-javascript/tree/master/scripts#if-this-is-a-refresher-but-want-the-code)